 I’ve attended many, many webinars, and one thing I’ve noticed to be consistent with the most enjoyable ones is that the presenters aren’t stiff or overly rehearsed.
 These presenters also don’t allow themselves to go off on tangents or waste too much time on any one slide or topic.

 Scripting and rehearsing your presentation is key for you to get the timing down, and to make the best use of your time.
-However, simply reading off a script with little inflection can leave your viewers bored.
+However, simply reading off of a script with little inflection can leave your viewers bored.

 Find that happy medium between a professional presentation that you are clearly prepared for, while allowing your personality to shine through too!